imagineLife/big-site/content/redis/data-types/intro.md

 - commands are serialized & executed in order
 - another connection cannot make changes during a transaction
 - compared to relational dbs, redis only queus commands and does not execute them
+- redis does NOT support nested transactions: multiple transactions from the same client at the "same" time
+- transactions can be invalidated
+  - with bad syntax
+  - with bad operations on mismatched datatypes
+  - with a system error
+- transactions don't have rollbacks

 ```bash
 machine> multi